 The pop-up window disappears.
 Your Gmail account is now connected to your web host’s incoming and outgoing mail servers.
 Awesome!

 Be sure to test out your email address inside Gmail.
-For example, try sending to this email address, and also try sending from this email address as well.
+For example, try sending to your new business email address, and also try sending from this email address as well.
 Everything should work perfectly.

 Another neat trick is to force Gmail to pull email from the mail server manually.
 Remember earlier when I said that POP3 would periodically check for new mail?
 Well, you can force Gmail to check mail by clicking Check Mail Now, which is found in the Check Mail From Other Accounts area, adjacent to your email address.

-This comes in handy if you suspect Gmail isn’t pulling email from your mail server.
+This comes in handy if you suspect Gmail isn’t pulling email from your mail server properly.

 Okay, so if you followed all the steps above, you should now be able to send and receive email using your site branded email address, all from within your Gmail account.
 Nice!